Disploy/disploy/apps/docs/docs/Guide/learning-the-workflow/creating-commands.md

 ## So what's going on here?

-Firstly, we're importing the `Command` class from the Disploy Framework.
+Firstly, we're importing the `Command` class from Disploy.
 This is the base class for all commands.
-We're also importing the `ChatInputInteraction` type from the Disploy Framework.
+We're also importing the `ChatInputInteraction` type from Disploy.
 This is the type for interactions of the `CHAT_INPUT` type.
 You can learn more about interaction types in the [Discord documentation](https://discord.com/developers/docs/interactions/application-commands#application-command-object-application-command-types).
 We then export a default class which extends the `Command` class.
 This class is the command itself.
 We then define a constructor for the class.

 ### Constructor